rosewisotzky/backendcapstone/README.md

 Now, you'll be taken to Visual Studio with the project opened up.
 The next thing you'll want to do is to go to Tools and open the NuGet Package Manager and select the Package Manager Console.
 Once that is open, type in and enter Update-Database.
 Once the database has been successfully updated, go to View and select
 SQL Server Object Explorer.
 Select your local database and click refresh.
 Now, for the fun part!
 Let's run our application.
-Make sure you've selected BangazonSite.

 ###### You are now ready to use waimakua.